pingan8787/awesome-ai-tools/README.md

 80. [GenieAI](https://genieai-app.vercel.app/) 👉 Generate optimized metadata, including titles, descriptions, and tags/keywords, with MetaGenieAI.
 Utilizing Artificial Intelligence (AI), our tool streamlines your content creation by generating SEO-friendly metadata and ideas for article and video thumbnails.

 81. [GhostpenAI](https://ghostpen.ai/) 👉 GhotpenAI is an advanced artificial intelligence-powered content writing web application that helps bloggers, copywriters, and anyone in need of inspiration to generate high-quality content in minutes.
-With GhotpenAI, you can brainstorm ideas, write articles, rewrite articles with your instructions, simplify complex content, create engaging tweets, craft professional LinkedIn posts, describe Instagram moments, inspire with YouTube descriptions, share Facebook posts, find the most engaging hashtags, apply 21 different tones and personalize the level of imagination and creativity.
-Additionally, the app comes with access to the history and Grammarly spell check feature for better quality assurance.
-GhotpenAI is designed to save you time and increase your content's impact.
-With GhotpenAI you can focus on your business while the app takes care of your content generation needs.

 82. [GPT3 Text Generator](https://play.google.com/store/apps/details) 👉 GPT3 is a new AI that allows you to have an AI helper at any time for anything.